KCEB: Technical information

+Subchannels

 Analog-to-digital conversion

 Because it was granted an original construction permit after the FCC finalized the digital television allotment plan on April 21, 1997, the station did not originally receive a companion channel for a digital television signal.
-In May 2007, the station was granted a construction permit by the FCC to construct a digital transmitter facility to broadcast a signal on UHF channel 38, and move its transmitter to the KFXK tower near New London.
-In May 2008, they submitted an application to the FCC to move their digital allotment from channel 38 to channel 51, in order to utilize the antenna used by Fox affiliate KFXK-TV (channel 51) that would be effectively abandoned by that station when it terminated its analog signal upon the digital television transition.
+In May 2007, the station was granted a construction permit by the FCC to construct a digital transmitter facility to broadcast a signal on UHF channel 38, and move its transmitter to the KFXK-TV tower near New London.
+In May 2008, they submitted an application to the FCC to move their digital allotment from channel 38 to channel 51, to use the antenna used by KFXK that would be effectively abandoned by that station when it terminated its analog signal upon the digital television transition.
 In January 2009, the application was approved, and a modification of the construction permit was granted for channel 51 at 1000 kW.

 On June 12, 2009, KCEB shut down its analog signal on channel 54, while KFXK ceased its analog signal on channel 51.
 KCEB then flash-cut its digital signal into operation on UHF channel 51 from the New London tower on a temporary 70 kW transmitter under special temporary authority from the FCC.
 At that point, KCEB was under severe financial hardship and could not afford to build the digital signal out to its maximum authorization.
 On December 12, 2009, KCEB was issued a construction permit to install a 500 kW transmitter.